mhausenblas/kube-rpi/README.md

 ...
 ```

 As you can see from above, this requires a password.
-Let's do an SSH-only login.
+Let's do an SSH-key-based-only login.

 For this, we first create an SSH key pair for each RPI and distribute the public keys: